Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 Absolutely!
 Since it is a smaller campus, it is easy to get involved with many organizations on campus.
 You can even become an executive board member by your sophomore year.
 My sophomore year, I became the president of Alpha Lambda Delta, an honors society that inducts academically excellent freshmen.
 Carthage holds an Organization Fair every fall and spring.
 Attend the Org Fair, and you’ll be able to talk to representatives from every organization on campus, and seek out any clubs that you might be interested in joining.
 We have almost any club you can think of here, and if we don’t have it, you can start your own! — Answered by Jacelyn Peabody, biology and neuroscience

-Carthage has more than 120 student organizations.
-See a full list.
+Carthage has more than 130 student organizations.
+Learn more about Carthage’s student orgs.

 What is the community like, both in Kenosha and on campus?

 Carthage is a close-knit community where people know who lives on their floor and who is in their classes.
 Campus is small enough where you’ll see many people you know, but you will always meet new people as well. — Taylor Sanders, social work and psychology